Dev-Mind

 Calling long-running operations from this main thread can lead to freezes and unresponsiveness.

-Making a network request on the main thread causes it to wait, or block, until it receives a response.
-Since the thread is blocked, the OS isn’t able to manage UI events, which causes your app to freeze and potentially leads to an Application Not Responding (ANR) dialog.
-To avoid these performance issues, Android throws a MainThreadException and kills your app if you try to use this main thread.
+When the thread is blocked, the OS isn’t able to manage UI events, which causes your app to freeze and potentially leads to an Application Not Responding (ANR) dialog.
+To avoid these performance issues, Android throws a MainThreadException and kills your app if you try to block this main thread.

 Main thread